MechanicalRabbit/DataKnots.jl/test/vectors.md

-# Parallel Vectors
+# Composite Vectors

-For efficient data processing, the data can be stored in parallel arrays.
+For efficient data processing, an array of composite data can be stored in a column-oriented form: as a collection of arrays with primitive data.

     using DataKnots.Vectors